csplib/csplib/HOWTO.md

 Happy hacking!

+## Keeping your fork up to date

+TODO

 ## Setting up passwordless GitHub

 By default GitHub works by prompting to ask your credentials for every push.